bloominstituteoftechnology/build-week-scaffolding-node/README.md

 - **start**: Runs the app in production.
 - **server**: Runs the app in development.
-- **migrate**: Migrates the local development database to the latest.
+- **migrate:dev**: Migrates the local development database to the latest.
-- **rollback**: Rolls back migrations in the local development database.
+- **rollback:dev**: Rolls back migrations in the local development database.
-- **seed**: Truncates all tables in the local development database, feel free to add more seed files.
+- **seed:dev**: Truncates all tables in the local development database, feel free to add more seed files.
 - **test**: Runs tests.
 - **deploy**: Deploys the main branch to Heroku.

 **The following scripts NEED TO BE EDITED before using: replace `YOUR_HEROKU_APP_NAME`**

-- **migrateh**: Migrates the Heroku database to the latest.
+- **migrate:prod**: Migrates the Heroku database to the latest.
-- **rollbackh**: Rolls back migrations in the Heroku database.
+- **rollback:prod**: Rolls back migrations in the Heroku database.
 - **databaseh**: Interact with the Heroku database from the command line using psql.
-- **seedh**: Runs all seeds in the Heroku database.
+- **seed:prod**: Runs all seeds in the Heroku database.

 ## Hot Tips